Main Promo Images

 We source both high skilled and low skilled workers.
 We offer Canadian employers welders, carpenters, cooks and chefs, hospitality personnel, light duty cleaners, sales people, telecommunications workers, food and beverage servers, manufacturing labourers, labourers in food processing, general farm workers, electronic, mechanical and agricultural technicians.

-We recruit our workers from The Philippines, Jamaica and Ecuador.
+We recruit our workers from The Philippines, Mexico, Taiwan, Jamaica and Ecuador.

 Here are some reasons why working with us gives your company a real advantage: